hopebaba1102/Next-React-GraphQL/README.md

 # High performance Next + React + GraphQL starter kit

 The purpose of this starter kit is not to be complete solution, but introduction for creating high performance websites with Next.js, React and GraphQL.
-We use this repository for new projects at [Atheros Intelligence](https://atheros.ai/) and as the repository for our articles at [GraphQL Mastery](https://atheros.ai/blog)

-* Clone the repository with `git clone git@github.com:atherosai/next-react-graphql-apollo-hooks.git`
-* To preserve secure dependencies in `package-lock.json` use `npm ci` to install packages

 ## Node.js version